GoCarrot/teak-unity-cleanroom/README.md

 * download
 * copy
 * build
+* upm
 * import

 ### download ###
-Downloads the Teak SDK from the CDN (using the Teak Fastlane Plugin).
+Resets the cleanroom and downloads the Teak SDK from the CDN (using the Teak Fastlane Plugin).
 You can control the version which is downloaded using the `FL_TEAK_SDK_VERSION` environment variable.

 By default it will download the latest Teak SDK.

 ### copy ###
-Copies the Teak SDK from a local directory (using the Teak Fastlane Plugin).
+Resets the cleanroom and copies the Teak SDK from a local directory (using the Teak Fastlane Plugin).
 You can control the path from which the SDK is copied using the `FL_TEAK_SDK_SOURCE` environment variable.

 By default it will look in `../teak-unity`

 ### build ###
-Build the Teak SDK locally.
+Resets the cleanroom and builds the Teak SDK locally.
 Without further arguments it will re-build both the Android and iOS native SDKs before building the Unity SDK.
 You can specify building a specific SDK with the following:

 * `package:build:ios` builds the native iOS SDK, copies the existing Android SDK, builds the Unity SDK
 * `package:build:android` builds the native Android SDK, copies the existing iOS SDK, builds the Unity SDK